onyx-lang/pkg-http-server/README.md

 The code above should be relatively simple if you have worked with a modern HTTP server framework before.
-The only "gotcha" in the code would be that you have to pass a pointer to a router, and not the router directly to app->pipe().
+The only "gotcha" in the code would be that you have to pass a pointer to a router, and not the router directly to app->add().
 Otherwise, this looks like it could be PHP.